 Fiction vs Nonfiction vs Creative Fiction: Why Does It Matter?

-Sometimes what you think you are writing actually turns into another type of literature, like creative nonfiction to actual fiction with a very firm setting in a historical time period, but that’s okay as long as you recognize what type of work you’re writing.
+Sometimes what you think you are writing turns into another type of literature, like creative nonfiction to actual fiction with a very firm setting in a historical period, but that’s okay as long as you recognize what type of work you’re writing.

 Remember: if it tells the truth and factual stories, it’s nonfiction.
 If the works consist of made up stories or anything is imagined or stretched, those are fiction stories.